AdamRuddGH/wordpress-backup/README.md

 *Step 1*: Use the cookie-cutter [wordpress quickstart](https://github.com/angelo-v/wordpress-backup-quickstart) that Angelo-v has already supplied

 This quickstart will get you up and running relatively quickly.
-Sync to a new directory and update the env files.
+Sync to a new directory and update the env files:

+ - `docker-compose.yml`
+ - `env` <- Add your sql and WP passwords here

 **Optional 1:** you may want to mess with the network links, and define a port for wordpress acccess on localhost if you're **not** interested in a virtual host